 [ Artist Statement ]

-David Wolske uses a combination of contemporary and historical processes to transfigure letters, numbers, and punctuation into visual poetry.
-His abstractions use color and negative space to communicate the more emotional aspects of written language while inviting viewers to create their interpretations.
+David Wolske combines contemporary and historical processes to transform letters, numbers, and punctuation into visual poetry.
+His abstractions communicate viscerally through form, color, and negative space while inviting viewers to create their interpretations.

-Wolske’s interdisciplinary practice combines digital design tools with letterpress and fine art printmaking traditions.
+Wolske’s interdisciplinary practice merges digital design tools with letterpress and fine art printmaking traditions.
 He has two distinct modes of working.
-At times he works under clear formal rules executed using controlled methods, translating his digital compositions into print on a Vandercook cylinder proofing press with his collection of antique wood and metal types.
-The predictable nature of this approach gives the artist and his work a sense of mastery.
-However, he will also improvise at the press with no preconceived notions.
-This strategy is rooted in curiosity and wonder.
-Its unpredictable nature leads to learning and discovery and continuously drives his practice forward.
+He sometimes uses self-defined rules and controlled methods to translate digital compositions into handmade prints with his collection of antique wood and metal types.
+The predictable nature of this approach gives the artist and his work a sense of proficiency.
+He will also improvise on his Vandercook proofing presses with no preconceived notions.
+This strategy is curiosity-driven.
+Its unpredictable nature leads to learning and discovery and propels his practice forward.